Financial Misinformation Detection

 Release of results: 12 November 2024

-Paper Submission Deadline (both regular and shared-task papers): 25 November 2024
+Paper Submission Deadline: 25 November 2024

 Notifications of Acceptance: 5 December 2024